 if you have met one person with autism, you have met one person with autism

 What is Autism Spectrum Disorder(ASD)?
 Autism Spectrum Disorder (ASD) is a lifelong neurodevelopmental disorder that affects how a person communicates, interacts with other people and their reactions to the world around them.
-ASD typically appears in early during development, often before a child enters school, however sometimes it is diagnosed for people in their teens or even adulthood.
+ASD typically appears in early during development, often before a child enters school, however sometimes it is not diagnosed until an individual is in their teens or even adulthood.

 What are some of the possible characteristics and challenges of ASD to be aware of?

 - Speech may be present or have been there and then lost